gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 It had three,
 Maddy realized,
-each one so different from the others that they might all have been salvaged.
+each one so different from the others that it was impossible to tell which were original and which had been salvaged.
 "We all work for the Makers,"
 the bot said earnestly.
 "And when They return,
 They will upgrade those who have served Them best."

-"Um… aright."
+"Um…aright."
 Maddy nodded cautiously.
 "And your job is repairing the antenna.
 Got it.